 The plane — eventually rechristened the Dreamliner after a naming contest — was unlike anything else previously proposed.

 Half of its structure would be made of plastics reinforced with carbon fiber, a composite material that is both lighter and stronger than aluminum.
 In another first, the plane would rely on rechargeable lithium-ion batteries to start its auxiliary power unit, which provides power on the ground or if the main engines quit.

 While other planes divert hot air from the engines through internal ducts to power some functions, the 787 uses electricity.
-Getting rid of those ducts is one thing that makes the plane lighter.
+Getting rid of that air-duct system is one thing that makes the plane more fuel efficient.